As a food blogger, beautiful photos of your recipes are the way to get noticed online.

 Purchasing real wine adds unnecessary expenses to a food styling budget.
 And there is an easy and cheap way to fake it.

 When styling coffee or tea, you may want to show steam coming off the top of the beverage.
-You can do this in Photoshop, but it’s easier to create the look of steam in-camera.
+You can do this in Photoshop.
+But it’s easier to create the look of steam in-camera.

 The important thing to know is that you can only create this effect when using backgrounds that are on the darker side.
-Otherwise the steam won’t show.
+Otherwise, the steam won’t show.

 Boil some water in a kettle and when your camera is set up and ready to go, pour the boiling water into the cup behind your coffee or tea and take the picture.

-3. Add Condensation On Glassware
+4. Add Condensation on Glassware

 Nothing makes a cold beverage look more refreshing than some condensation on the glass.
 Think of a mug of beer or a frosty cola with water beading on the glass.

 The ratio of glycerin to water will depend on how large you want the droplets.
 I find 50:50 to be a good start.

 Mix the glycerin or corn syrup with water in a small spray bottle and spritz the mixture onto the glass.
-Use an eyedropper or a chopstick to place bigger droplets strategically.
+Use an eyedropper or a chopstick to put bigger droplets strategically.
 The mixture won’t evaporate or move when you’re trying to get your shot.

-At this point, if you have a kitchen torch, you can strategically brown the edges where they would naturally be darker.
+At this point, if you have a kitchen torch, you can brown the edges where they would naturally be darker.
 Brown the surface of the meat if needed to look even and golden.